beaufortfrancois/kyle.machul.is/_posts/2011-06-16-console-controls-usage-and-the-kinect-sdk.markdown

 ## Nintendo WiiU Controller ##

-We don't even know if this'll exist in a year, but it's been announced, so might as well talk about it.
+I don't even know if this'll exist in a year, but it's been announced, so might as well talk about it.

 <CENTER><IMG SRC='http://images.nonpolynomial.com/nonpolynomial.com/blog/kinect-wiiu.jpg' /></CENTER>